-Applicants seek a variance from CZO Section 71.8.3 to disturb the Critical Area Buffer to replace a brick walkway and patio, culvert, and a retaining wall.
+Applicant seeks a variance from CZO Section 71.8.3 to disturb the Critical Area Buffer for the expansion of an existing deck and patio.

 St. Mary's County Comprehensive Zoning Ordinance

 CZO § 71.8.3 requires there be a minimum 100-foot buffer ("the Buffer") landward from the mean high-water line of tidal waters, tributary streams, and tidal wetlands.
 No new impervious surfaces or development activities are permitted in the 100-foot buffer unless an applicant obtains a variance.
 CZO § 71.8.3(b)(1)(c).